 Some Interesting Industrial IoT Use Cases

 Machines and assets that run continuously have specific maintenance timelines.
-Outside of these, unplanned maintenance and breakdowns usually costs upwards of $88 million dollars annually.
+Outside of these, unplanned maintenance and breakdowns usually cost upwards of $88 million annually.
 Predictive maintenance can help rein in those numbers.

-With the stream of data from sensors and devices, predictive analytics systems can quickly assess current conditions, recognize warnings signs, deliver alerts and trigger maintenance processes.
+With the stream of data from sensors and devices, predictive analytics systems can quickly assess current conditions, recognize warning signs, deliver alerts, and trigger maintenance processes.